robmuh/robmuh.github.com/_posts/2014-01-11-hack-schools-good-and-bad.markdown

 expectations.
 The current
 system, based on that system, is [horribly broken][].
-The only way it will ever really improve is by realists throwing the whole fucking thing out the window.
+The only way it will ever really improve is by realists throwing the whole thing out the window.
 (Ok, pretend I said that last sentence with a soothing, ironic British accent like Ken's.)
 Throwing out the old is exactly what hack schools are doing.